Flag of Milwaukee

-The official flag of Milwaukee was adopted in 1954.
+The flag of Milwaukee was adopted by its Common Council in 1954.

+The flag of Milwaukee is little-used around the city; the city only owns twenty flags which are displayed at various city-owned buildings.
 A 2004 survey by the North American Vexillological Association rated the Milwaukee flag 147th out of 150 flags of major American cities.

 Description

 The flag displays symbols of Milwaukee on a medium blue background, with the city name below all the elements.
 In the center, a gear, representing industry, bears symbols of Milwaukee's identity and history.
 An Indian head, resembling the Milwaukee Braves logo at the time, represents Native American origins.
-A flag with two stars, said to be a Civil War-era flag, may also represent a service flag.
+The flag contains an image of another flag, this one red/white/red stripes with two stars.
+Identified as the Civil War battle flag of a Milwaukee regiment, it has also been suggested that this represents a service flag, although it lacks the red border.
 A lamp symbol in the upper right was once associated with the Milwaukee City Library.
-Below this is Milwaukee City Hall, representing government, which is flanked by abstract outlines of a church, housing, a factory, the Milwaukee Arena, and the former County Stadium (demolished in 2001) along a straight shoreline with waves representing Lake Michigan.
+Below this is Milwaukee City Hall, representing government, which is flanked by abstract outlines of the Basilica of St. Josaphat to represent the city's churches, housing, a factory, the Milwaukee Arena, and the former County Stadium (demolished in 2001) along a straight shoreline with waves representing Lake Michigan.
 The golden barley stalk on the left represents Milwaukee's brewing history, and the red ship with water symbolizes Milwaukee's status as a port city, with the 1846 date of city incorporation from the merger with Byron Kilbourn's Kilbourntown and Solomon Juneau's Juneautown on the flag's right vertically.

 History

+Milwaukee has had a series of city flags, some official and some only proposed, both before and after the current design was adopted.

 First proposals

 The first attempt to introduce a civic flag came in an 1897 Milwaukee Journal contest.
-The winning entry included an oak branch with the motto "Steady Progress" over a cream-colored field.
+The winning entry, designed by John Amberg, included an oak branch with the motto "Steady Progress" over a cream-colored field.
+Mr. Amberg was awarded the first prize of $15.
 The design was praised by then-mayor William C. Rauschenberger, who lost reelection shortly thereafter.
-The flag was never officially used by the city.
+The flag was never officially adopted.